viadeo/rorschart/README.md

 ### Credits

 Rorchart is inpired by [chartkick](https://github.com/ankane/chartkick) from Andrew Kane.
-Rorchart was design with a different approach of handling data and especially multiple series, to allow to create multiple series Graphs and Tables right from an ActiveRecord query.
+Rorchart was design with a different approach of data handling  and especially regarding multiple series management to allow multiple series Graphs and Tables creation right from an ActiveRecord query.